Safezone-Cartons/oreilly-katas-2024/ADRs/SystemArchitecture.md

 ## Context

-The propose case of *MontorMe!* requires a self-hostes on premis solution which is easy mantainable, performant, reliable, available, flexible, decentralized.
+The propose case of *MontorMe!* requires a self-hosted on premise solution which is easy maintainable, performant, reliable, available, flexible, decentralized.

 ## Decision